NSO Group, commonly abbreviated NSO, is an Israeli developer and

 its own analysis from a human rights perspective, before issueing an export

 Source: NSO Report .
-The Citizen Lab has tracked 45 countries .
+The Citizen Lab has identified 45 countries .

 NSO products on this website